Lupus Integrated Nephritis Clinic (LINC)

 Conditions we treat

-The LINC clinic integrates and standardizes the approach to care for children and young adults diagnosed with lupus with mixed connective tissue disease (MCTD) affecting their kidneys.
+The LINC clinic integrates and standardizes the approach to care for children and young adults diagnosed with lupus or mixed connective tissue disease (MCTD) affecting their kidneys.
 We treat patients within the divisions of Rheumatology and Nephrology at CHOP as well as new patients.

 The Lupus Integrated Nephritis Clinic offers a “one-stop shop” for patients by: